Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/management/august.typ

   title: "August Gantt Chart",
   type: "management",
   start_date: datetime(year: 2023, month: 8, day: 5),
-  attendance: "Ajibola, Ishika, Eric, Emma",
+  attendance: "Ajibola, Ishika, Eric, Makhi",
 )

 #nb_todo(
   date: datetime(year: 2023, month: 8, day: 5),
   (
-    (true, "Plan out the August meetings by creating a Gantt chart (Everyone)"), (true, "Build the gear configurations for the left side of the drivetrain (Eric and Emma)"), (true, "Build the wheel configurations for the left side of the drivetrain (Ajibola and Ishika)"), )
+    (true, "Plan out the August meetings by creating a Gantt chart (Everyone)"), (true, "Build the gear configurations for the left side of the drivetrain (Eric and Makhi)"), (true, "Build the wheel configurations for the left side of the drivetrain (Ajibola and Ishika)"), )
 )